-3Shorefast, (2018).
-Our activities. http://www.shorefast.org/our-activities project and benefits to the community.
-Shorefast's approach to building resilience on Fogo Island can be demonstrated through the five principles of the PLACE Framework: Promoting community leaders, Linking divergent perspectives, Amplifying local capacities & assets, Conveying compelling stories, and Engaging both-and thinking.
-Through this model we can explore lessons that may assist other rural communities looking to create a better future for themselves.
+Success, however, hasn't come easy for Shorefast.
+The team has navigated ongoing cultural, environmental, political, and economic challenges to ensure the viability of the project and benefits to the community.
+Shorefast's approach to building resilience on Fogo Island can be demonstrated through the five principles of the PLACE Framework: promoting community leaders, linking divergent perspectives, amplifying local capacities & assets, conveying compelling stories, and engaging both/and thinking.
+Through this model we can explore lessons that may assist other rural leaders looking to find resilience in the places they call home.